hanna-ry/java-workshop/index.md

 **A christmas greeting**

-Lets try make another method, that is not the main method.
+Lets try make a new method after the main method.
 In the HelloWorld program, after the main method, add a new method:

 ```
 public static void christmasGreeting(String personToGreet) {